-Is a two-day workshop for science teachers (e.g. physics, chemistry, biology, environmental science) on nuclear science & technology topics.
-Includes visit to PULSTAR research reactor, hands-on lab and nuclear engineering education/career review.
+Two-day workshop for science teachers (e.g. physics, chemistry, biology, environmental science) on nuclear science & technology topics.
+Includes visit to PULSTAR research reactor & other facilities, hands-on lab and nuclear engineering education/career review.
 Research topic alternates each summer workshop.
-Past topics included fission reactor engineering, radiation detection & shielding, plasma science and engineering & fusion energy.
+Past topics included fission reactor engineering, radiation detection & shielding, plasma science & engineering as well as fusion energy.

 Second day involves a visit to an industrial nuclear facility such as Duke Energy’s Shearon Harris Nuclear Power Plant or GE-Hitachi’s Nuclear Fuel Fabrication Facility.

 - 2.0 CEU credits provided